Wipro Limited (WIT): Odds are Looking Good after Recent Activity

-At the end of the latest market close, Wipro Limited (WIT) was valued at $7.36.
-In that particular session, Stock kicked-off at the price of $7.42 while reaching the peak value of $7.445 and lowest value recorded on the day was $7.36.
-The stock current value is $7.36.Recently in News on February 17, 2022, Wipro Appoints Jasjit Singh Kang as Head of Digital Operations & Platforms.
-Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO), a leading global information technology, consulting and business process services company, today announced Jasjit Singh Kang as the new head of Digital Operations & Platforms (DOP) of Wipro’s iCORE (Integrated Cloud Infrastructure, Digital Operations, Risk and Enterprise Cyber Security Services) business.
+At the end of the latest market close, Wipro Limited (WIT) was valued at $7.50.
+In that particular session, Stock kicked-off at the price of $7.54 while reaching the peak value of $7.56 and lowest value recorded on the day was $7.37.
+The stock current value is $7.37.Recently in News on February 23, 2022, Organizations Yet to Unlock the Full Potential of Quality Engineering: Wipro.
+Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO), a leading global information technology, consulting and business process services company, today announced its State of Quality report titled Quality Engineering in a Cloud-Centric World.
+The report highlights that success in a cloud-centric world requires transforming the way organizations approach quality engineering.
 You can read further details here

 Wipro Limited had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $9.85 on 01/03/22, with the lowest value was $7.07 for the same time period, recorded on 01/27/22.